 London-by-Bus - Quickmap's pocket fold-out map covers the central area zone 1.

-Greater London Bus Map - range of traditional format bus maps.
+Greater London Bus Map - traditional format bus maps.

 The London Bus magazine - incredible detail from enthusiasts.

-London Bus Routes yes buses actually run to timetables, see them here.
+London Bus Routes - buses do actually run to timetables, see them here.

 TfL bus changes - functional notices.

 Live bus feed by Matthew Somerville - live position of buses on route map.